fabpot-graveyard/dependency-injection/doc/00-Introduction.markdown

 -----------

-Symfony Dependency Injection is a PHP library that provides a lightweight and robust Dependency Injection Container for classes that implements the Dependency Injection pattern.
+Symfony Dependency Injection is a PHP library that provides a lightweight and robust Dependency Injection Container for classes that implement the Dependency Injection pattern.

 Dependency Injection is a best practice to follow if you want to easily reuse